BeatrisIlieva/devto-articles/unpublished-articles/asynchronous-programming.md

 Meanwhile;
 ```

-The execution happens in the following order:
+Explanation:

-1. console.log('Before');
+1. console.log('Before') is executed immediately.
-2. the function setTimeout delegates the callback to somebody else to execute it after 2 seconds
+2. setTimeout() delegates the callback function to be executed later (after 2 seconds).
-3. console.log('After');
+3. console.log('After') is executed immediately after setTimeout() is called, even before the callback runs.

-But what would happen if we set the callback to be executed after 0 seconds?
+Now, what if we set the callback to execute after 0 seconds?

 ```javascript
 console.log('Before');